-- GRE/TOEFL Scores: Have Your Official General GRE Scores Sent to Ohio State (1592).
+- Admission cycle autumn 2022, the GRE will be required for admission to the Department of Psychology.
+Students MUST have the Official General GRE Scores Sent to Ohio State (1592).
 International Students Must Submit OFFICIAL TOEFL Scores (do not send copies) if they have not graduated from an accredited U.S. university or college

-- One or More Admitting Faculty or Labs With Whom You Would Like to Work While at OSU: This field will be required so please take time to look and see with whom you feel your interests are similar.
+- One or More Admitting Faculty or Labs With Whom You Would Like to Work While at OSU: This field will be required so please take time to look over our website and faculty lab pages to see with whom you feel your interests are most similar.